-This post pulls together the notes I have made during the planning of VMware Cloud (VMC) on AWS (Amazon Web Services) deployment, and migrations of virtual machines from traditional on-premise vSphere infrastructure.
-It is intended as a generic list of considerations and useful links, and is not a comprehensive guide.
+This post pulls together notes made during the real life customer planning and deployment of VMware Cloud (VMC) on AWS (Amazon Web Services).
+Later on we move into the migrations of VMware Virtual Machines (VMs) from traditional on-premise vSphere infrastructure to VMware Cloud on AWS.
+The content is a work in progress and intended as a generic list of considerations and useful links for both VMware and AWS, and is not a comprehensive guide.
 Cloud, more-so than traditional infrastructure, is constantly changing.
 Features are implemented regularly and transparently so always validate against official documentation.
 This post was last updated on August 6th 2019.

 Part 1: SDDC Deployment